Andrew Lyndon Knighton

 Other Publications:

-• "Mel Weisburd: Secret Engineer of the Non-Existent City," forthcoming in Resources for American Literary Study 45 (2023).
+• "Mel Weisburd: Secret Engineer of the Non-Existent City," Resources for American Literary Study 45 (2023).

 • "Interview: Claudia Rankine," Bloomsbury Handbook to Contemporary Poetry, ed.
 Craig Svonkin and Steven Gould Axelrod, Bloomsbury Press (2023).